stephenfletchtek/Makersbnb/README.md

 ### Testing

-User Rspec to run unit tests and integration tests as used during development.
+User RSpec to run unit tests and integration tests as used during development.

 ```bash
 # Run the tests